 Residential Treatment for Adult Women Struggling with Mental Health & Emotional Challenges

-Angelus House at Wellspring is a premier mental health residential treatment and transitional program for young adult women age 18 and over.
+Angelus House at Wellspring is a premier mental health residential treatment program for young adult women age 18 and older.

-Angelus House at Wellspring is a premier mental health residential treatment and transitional program for young adult women age 18 and over.
+Angelus House at Wellspring is a premier mental health residential treatment program for young adult women age 18 and older.

 The small residential community, with a maximum of 10 residents, holds a relationally-based family environment for residential treatment with step-downs into day treatment and outpatient programs, and supports women in returning to college and work.

-The program serves a wide range of psychiatric, psychological and family issues including self-injurious behavior, borderline personality disorder (BPD) and other personality disorders, eating disorder, post-traumatic stress disorder (PTSD) and other anxiety disorders, mood disorders, bipolar disorder, as well as those who are dually diagnosed with substance abuse in partial remission.
+The program serves a wide range of psychiatric, psychological and family issues including personality disorders, eating disorders, anxiety disorders including post-traumatic stress disorder (PTSD) and other mood disorders, self-injurious behavior, as well as those who are dually diagnosed with substance use disorders.

 Wellspring’s therapeutic approach is based on the belief that beneath each person’s sadness, anger, pain and stress lies an injured self that lacks the foundation of trust necessary for building healthy relationships.
 Our relational treatment model addresses injuries with both nurturance and structure to reactivate each person’s ability to grow in a meaningful way.